 - Do not take any action that could ignite the fuel gas.
 Do not operate any electrical switches.
 Do not pull any power supply or extension cords.
 Do not light matches or any other source of flame.
 Do not use your telephone. - Get everyone out of the building and away from the area immediately. - Close all propane (LP) gas tank or cylinder fuel supply valves, or the main fuel supply valve located at the meter if you use natural gas. - Propane (LP) gas is heavier than air and may settle in low areas.
-When you have reason to suspect a propane leak, keep out of all low areas.
+When you have reason to suspect a propane leak, keep out of all low areas. - Some people cannot smell well.
+Some people cannot smell the odor of the man-made chemical added to propane (LP) or natural gas.
+You must determine if you can smell the odorant in these fuel gases. - Learn to recognize the odor of propane (LP) gas and natural gas.
+Local propane (LP) gas dealers and your local natural gas supplier (utility) will be more than happy to give you a "scratch and sniff" pamphlet.
+Use it to become familiar with the fuel gas odor. - Smoking can decrease your ability to smell.
+Being around an odor for a period of time can affect your sensitivity to that particular odor.
+Odors present in animal confinement buildings can mask fuel gas odor. - Propane (LP) gas and natural gas have a distinctive odor.
+Learn to recognize these odors.
+(Reference Fuel Gas Odor and Odor Fading sections above. - If you are not authorized in repair and service of propane (LP) gas and natural gas fueled heaters, then do not attempt to light heater, perform service or repairs, or make any adjustments to the heater on propane (LP)5gas or natural gas fuel system.

-- Natural gas is lighter than air and can collect around rafters or ceilings. - Use your neighbor's phone and call your fuel gas supplier and your fire department.
+- THAT'S YOUR SIGNAL TO GO INTO IMMEDIATE ACTION!
+Natural gas is lighter than air and can collect around - rafters or ceilings. - Use your neighbor's phone and call your fuel gas supplier and your fire department.
 Do not re-enter the building or area. - Stay out of the building and away from the area until declared safe by the firefighters and your fuel gas supplier. - FINALLY, let the fuel gas service person and the firefighters check for escaped gas.
 Have them air out the building and area before you return.
-Properly trained service people must repair the leak, check for further leakages, and then relight the appliance for you.
+Qualified service people must repair the leak, check for further leakages, and then relight the appliance for you.